0adri3n/sh0rtinGame/README.md

 Extract it and start ```sh0rtinGame.exe```

-You also download the source code and use it with Python :
+You can also download the source code and use it with Python :
 ```bash
 python main.py
 ```